maysu1914/LinkedIn-Profile-Default-Background-Image-SVG/README.md

 You can give your profile page a more material design suitable for new style of LinkedIn.

 > ***Critical Note:** Even though you export your image at high resolution, LinkedIn will compress it to look ugly...
 You can't upload SVG or PNG files, eventually LinkedIn will convert them to highly compressed ugly JPGs...*

+# Usage
+There are 3 layers in the SVG file:
+- "image" contains the image only (🙄)
+- "final view" contains the profile and photograph machine circle, to show you how it will look like in real profile.
+- "calculations" has colorful parts to better position the texts you add by them..